YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/faq.md

 ### How do I play a Yarn node when I approach an object and press a button?
 (RPG-like talking to NPCs)

 This implementation will vary for every game, so we purposely do not attempt to design a one-size-fits-all generic NPC system.
-Here's some example pseudo-code to make your own:
+Here's some example pseudocode to make your own:

 ```
 if (player presses SPACE)